smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

 This query uses a equi-join and a theta-join that is negated with a NOT operator.
-Determining if the ID is between the Quantity columns may be a somewhat absurd SQL statement to write, but this shows the possibiities in creating join logic.
-We often forget we can use comparison operators such as LIKE or BETWEEN in the ON clause of an SQL statmeent and then negate it with NOT.
+Determining if the ID is between the Quantity columns may be a somewhat absurd SQL statement to write, but this shows the possibilities in creating join logic.
+We often forget we can use comparison operators such as LIKE or BETWEEN in the ON clause of an SQL statement and then negate it with NOT.

 ```sql
 SELECT  a.ID,